 Outside work, Henry dabbles in many things but most enjoys climbing and Muay Thai and has an extensive collection of whiskey.

-Kat joined LAPD 4 years ago and has worked tirelessly, bringing all of her creativity and past experiences to create incredible lit environments that wow clients and visitors alike.
+Kat joined LAPD late in 2014 and has worked tirelessly, bringing all of her creativity and past experiences to create incredible lit environments that wow clients and visitors alike.

 Kat’s ability has placed her at the forefront of our Lighting Design wing, working on high profile projects such as Primark’s Toulouse flagship, new concepts for M&S, the redevelopment of BAFTA’s HQ and the truly stunning Berry Bros. & Rudd premises in St. James in London.